RPG Metanoia: Development

+RPG Metanoia took five years to make.
 Luis Suárez stated that the idea for the film came from his time with his nephew during summer (March–May).
 He asked his nephew what he wanted to do and he said he wanted to play online RPG games, so they went to a café and Luis spent the whole day with his nephew inside it.
 He then wanted to make a story for him for his nephew to see what he is missing in life.
-RPG took 5 years to make.
-Thaumatrope Animation began work in 2006.
-In 2008, a teaser trailer for the movie (then titled "theRPGmovie") was shown at Level Up's Ragnarok Online event at the World Trade Center.
-In August 2009, Ambientmedia officially partnered with ABS-CBN.
-In June 2010, it was announced to be an official entry for the 36th Metro Manila Film Festival.
-In August 2010, RPG Metanoia's official website was launched.
-The Cinema Evaluation Board gave the movie a Grade A. MTRCB gave the film a rated G (General Patronage).
+Originally titled RPG, he added with the term Metanoia, means "change or evolution", and in gaming terms, "leveling up!".